-B. [Reserved.]

-C. Subject to the provisions of this Restated Certificate, the Company may purchase, directly or indirectly, its own shares to the extent that may be allowed by law.

-D. 3,192,083 of the authorized shares of Preferred Stock are hereby designated Series A Preferred Stock (the "Series A Preferred Stock"), 540,341 of the authorized shares of Preferred Stock are hereby designated Series B Preferred Stock (the "Series B Preferred Stock" and together with the Series A Preferred Stock, the "Junior Preferred Stock"), 10,914,647 of the authorized shares of Preferred Stock are hereby designated Series B-1
+- B. [Reserved.] - C. Subject to the provisions of this Restated Certificate, the Company may purchase, directly or indirectly, its own shares to the extent that may be allowed by law. - D. 3,192,083 of the authorized shares of Preferred Stock are hereby designated Series A Preferred Stock (the "Series A Preferred Stock"), 540,341 of the authorized shares of Preferred Stock are hereby designated Series B Preferred Stock (the "Series B Preferred Stock" and together with the Series A Preferred Stock, the "Junior Preferred Stock"), 10,914,647 of the authorized shares of Preferred Stock are hereby designated Series B-1

-Preferred Stock (the "Series B-1 Preferred Stock"), 69,353,712 of the authorized shares of Preferred Stock are hereby designated Series C Preferred Stock (the "Series C Preferred Stock"), and 73,649,755 of the authorized shares of Preferred Stock are hereby designated Series D Preferred Stock (the "Series D Preferred Stock"), and 73,649,755 of the authorized shares of Preferred Stock are hereby designated Series D Preferred Stock (the "Series D Preferred Stock"), and 73,649,755 of the authorized shares of Preferred Stock are hereby designated Series D Preferred Stock (the "Series D Preferred Stock"), and 73,649,755 of the authorized shares of Preferred Stock are hereby designated Series D Preferred Stock (the "Series D").
+Preferred Stock (the "Series B-1 Preferred Stock"), 69,353,712 of the authorized shares of Preferred Stock are hereby designated Series C Preferred Stock (the "Series C Preferred Stock"), and 73,649,755 of the authorized shares of Preferred Stock are hereby designated Series D Preferred Stock (the "Series D Preferred Stock" and collectively with the Junior Preferred Stock, Series B-1 Preferred Stock and Series C Preferred Stock, the "Series Preferred").

-E. The "Effective Time" means the time upon which this Restated Certificate becomes effective pursuant to the DGCL.

-F. The "Original Issue Price" means, collectively, the Series A Original Issue Price, Series B Original Issue Price, Series B-1 Original Issue Price, Series C Original Issue Price and the Series D Original Issue Price.

-G. The "Series A Original Issue Price" means \$30.00 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series A Preferred Stock after the Effective Time.

-H. The "Series B Original Issue Price" means \$41.64 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series B Preferred Stock after the Effective Time.

-I. The "Series B-1 Original Issue Price" means \$6.87 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series B-1 Preferred Stock after the Effective Time.

-J. The "Series C Original Issue Price" means \$7.635 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series C Preferred Stock after the Effective Time.

-K. The "Series D Original Issue Price" means \$9.165 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series D Preferred Stock after the Effective Time.

-L. The rights, preferences, privileges, restrictions and other matters relating to the Series Preferred are as follows:
+- E. The "Effective Time" means the time upon which this Restated Certificate becomes effective pursuant to the DGCL. - F. The "Original Issue Price" means, collectively, the Series A Original Issue Price, Series B Original Issue Price, Series B-1 Original Issue Price, Series C Original Issue Price and the Series D Original Issue Price. - G. The "Series A Original Issue Price" means \$30.00 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series A Preferred Stock after the Effective Time. - H. The "Series B Original Issue Price" means \$41.64 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series B Preferred Stock after the Effective Time. - I. The "Series B-1 Original Issue Price" means \$6.87 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series B-1 Preferred Stock after the Effective Time. - J. The "Series C Original Issue Price" means \$7.635 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series C Preferred Stock after the Effective Time. - K. The "Series D Original Issue Price" means \$9.165 per share, as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to the Series D Preferred Stock after the Effective Time. - L. The rights, preferences, privileges, restrictions and other matters relating to the Series Preferred are as follows: